Guide to starting an Alternative Provision

 In terms of contracting for work with commissioners you’ll need a Service Level Agreement.
 Make sure it is clear with what you need from them as well as what you’ll deliver.
 You can’t do your job without full information around the young people, good prompt communication and support to facilitate a good reintegration at the end of a placement.

-You’re also expected to have insurance in place (public liability insurance (£5,000,000), employers liability insurance (£10,000,000) and professional negligence insurance (£2,000,000)).
+You’re also expected to have insurance in place – a minimum of public liability insurance (£5,000,000), employers liability insurance (£10,000,000) and professional negligence insurance (£2,000,000)).
 This can often be a challenge to find so be prepared to spend some time working on this.

 All educational establishments also have a single central record a register of the qualifications, recruitment and vetting checks for all staff and volunteers.
 Commissioners will either ask to see this or ask for a letter of assurance that these checks have taken place.